Bradfield/algos/book/trees/binary-search-trees.md

 question depends on how the keys are added to the tree.
 If the keys are added in a random order, the height of the tree is going to be around
 $$\log_2{n}$$ where $$n$$ is the number of nodes in the tree.
-This is because if the keys are randomly distributed, about half of them will be less than the root and half will be greater than the root.
+This is because if the keys are randomly distributed, around half of them will be less than the root and half will be greater than the root.
 Remember that in a binary tree there is one node at the root, two nodes in the next level, and four at the next.
 The number of nodes at any particular level